telefonicaid/thinking-cities/docs/device_api.md

+## Device removal

+If you need to remove a device the recommended sequence is as follows:

+- First, remove the device (using the Device API)
+- Second, remove the entity (using the [Data API](data_api.md))
+- Finally, remove the configuration group (using the Device API)

+You can do also the above operations using the administration portal instead of Device/Data API

 # In more detail ...

 You can get more information about the FIWARE component providing this functionality, reference API documentation and source code at the [IoT Agent](device_gateway.md)